 Patients and Visitors to the hospital will notice a new driveway into the hospital for drop-offs and pick-ups and some changes to the carpark.

-Redevelopment at the Modbury Hospital will continue with building well under way on a new 20 bed Palliative Care Unit and a Short Stay General Medical unit which are due for completion in early 2022.
+Redevelopment at the Modbury Hospital will continue with building works recently completed on the new 20-bed Palliative Care Unit and our Short Stay General Medical unit.

 Modbury Hospital opened in 1973 and the Education Centre was built in 1979, followed by the Woodleigh House mental health unit in 1980.